Free USA Shipping

 Sauna Blankets vs. PEMF Mats

-PEMF (Pulsed Electromagnetic Field) devices use low-frequency electromagnetic pulses and are often marketed for relaxation and general wellness14.
+PEMF (Pulsed Electromagnetic Field) devices use magnetic waves to support cellular recharge and deep relaxation.
 Unlike sauna blankets, PEMF mats do not use heat.
-Many people pair heat therapy with PEMF sessions on separate days.
+Many people pair heat therapy with PEMF Therapy benefits on separate days or use them together in advanced devices like the Infrared PEMF Sauna Dome

 Common Myths About Sauna Blankets